alfonsograziano/web-developer-roadmap/README.md

 Moreover, a strong LinkedIn profile and an active network can significantly impact your career growth.
 By refining your LinkedIn profile and expanding your connections, you'll create more opportunities for collaboration, job offers, and professional development.
 Investing in these areas will not only help you stay relevant in the industry but also enhance your overall career prospects.

+ #### Week tasks

 - [ ]  Study [Learn TypeScript - Full Tutorial](https://youtu.be/30LWjhZzg50)
 - [ ]  Study [Learn Webpack - Full Tutorial for Beginners](https://www.youtube.com/watch?v=MpGLUVbqoYQ&ab_channel=freeCodeCamp.org)
 - [ ]  Read [Using webpack with TypeScript](https://blog.logrocket.com/using-webpack-typescript/)
-- [ ]  Convert 5 JS projects you created into TS and push them on GitHub using the “typescript” branch
+- [ ]  Convert 5 JS projects you created so far using Typescript, and push them on GitHub using the “typescript” branch
 - [ ]  Experiment with Webpack and create your first bundles
 - [ ]  Improve your [Linkedin profile](https://www.linkedin.com/business/sales/blog/profile-best-practices/17-steps-to-a-better-linkedin-profile-in-2017)
 - [ ]  Invest 1hr/day in networking using Linkedin.
 Increase your network up to 50 valuable connections